-Snowshoes have come a long way since their origins some 7,000 years ago.
-Back then, it’s safe to guess that snowshoeing was not considered a leisurely winter sport!
+Snowshoes have come a long way since their invention some 7,000 years ago.
+Back then, it’s safe to guess, snowshoeing was not considered a leisurely winter sport!
 Today, it’s one of our favorite winter pastimes.
 Here’s how to get started!

-In fact, without even researching it much, I can safely wager that snowshoes were made so that people could survive winter.
+In fact, snowshoes were made so that people could survive winter.
 You know: head out, forage for food, return home with a dead animal—also known as “dinner for the family.”

 Times have changed.
 And so have snowshoes.